TechnologyEnhancedLearning/DLSV2/README.md

 Open the solution explorer.
 Right click the test project you want (DigitalLearningSolutions.Web.Tests, DigitalLearningSolutions.Data.Tests, etc.) and select "Run tests".

 ## Typescript tests
-The typescrpt tests are run using Jasmine, and can be found in `DigitalLearningSolutions.Web/Scripts/spec`.
-The tests can be run using the Task Runner Explorer, or from the terminal using `npm t` inside DigitalLearningSolutions.Web.
+The typescript tests are run using Jasmine, and can be found in `DigitalLearningSolutions.Web/Scripts/spec`.
+The tests can be run using the Task Runner Explorer, or from the terminal using `yarn test` inside DigitalLearningSolutions.Web.

 ## Typescript linting
 The typescript is linted with eslint.
 In Visual Studio, go to `Tools>Options>Text Editor>Javascript/Typescript>Linting>General` and tick "Enable ESLint".
 This should highlight any lint errors in the editor.
 It's not the most reliable, and if in doubt, run the lint manually.

-Linting can be run with `npm run lint` inside `DigitalLearningSolutions.Web`. `npm run lint-fix` may autofix some errors.
+Linting can be run with `yarn lint` inside `DigitalLearningSolutions.Web`. `yarn lint-fix` may autofix some errors.

 # Troubleshooting